ronakupadhyaya/Horizons-week-07/day1/examples.md

   open in your browser.
 Lesson slides contain code samples and links to essential documentation.
 - You can write all your solutions in the same project.
-You don't need to create a new React Native project for each secion.
+You don't need to create a new React Native project for each section.
 - Ask for help early and often! 🙋

 ## [Introduction](https://vimeo.com/205854019)